jbelelieu/atos/README.md

 #### Update Your Default Settings (Optional Step)

 Open `settings.sample.php` and update the values as needed.
 Optionally rename it to `settings.env.php`, otherwise ATOS will do that for you.

-#### Notice: phpLiteAdmin

-For your convinience, ATOS ships with [phpLiteAdmin](https://www.phpliteadmin.org/).
-You can access that from `http://localhost:9001/db`.

-ATOS will automatically attempt to run migrations at first start up.
-On the off chance that migrations fail, you can use phpLiteAdmin to manually execute the contents of `db/migrations.sql`.

 #### Notice: Updating Your Logo